It’s Mayday 2020.

 Wild wishes to you all for a merry Mayday!
 May your bluebells be many, your soul-song ring wildly and your lockdown fly swiftly.

-Northumberland readers, the NSPCC bluebell walk at Ratcheugh Crag (24th May this year) may be happening virtually, so keep an eye on their Facebook page.
-Read about our Mum and Daughter day at the bluebell walk a couple of years ago, complete with chocolate cake and body boarding at the beach!
+Read about our Mum and Daughter day there in bluebell walk, complete with chocolate cake and body boarding at the beach!

 Follow Kids of the Wild on Facebook, Twitter and Instagram or sign up via email so you don’t miss new posts as they are published – we’ll get the kids outdoors again after Corona!

-For more wild-inspired poems check out the Poetry section, and if your children enjoy nature poetry, try this inspiring kid’s anthology; I Am The Seed That Grew The Tree, with a nature poem for every day of the year, and take a look at more children’s books in the reviews section.
+There’s more wild-inspired poems in the Poetry section and if your children enjoy nature poetry, we reviewed this anthology; I Am The Seed That Grew The Tree in the reviews section.

 A beautiful poem!
 You get to “see” the description of the flowers even before you see the picture.
 Congratulations?
 I pray you win an award soonest!